 3) Check Delete the driver software for this device, and click Uninstall.

 Restart the machine.
 Then, re-connect your Bluetooth device to test if it works well with your computer.
-If not, move on the next solution.
+If not, move on to the next solution.

 Fix 4 – Update your Bluetooth driver